-Actuarial Cost Method Entry Age Normal
+Actuarial Cost Method Entry Age

-Amortization Method Straight-line amortization over Expected Working Life
+Amortization Method Level percentage of payroll, closed

+Remaining Amortization Period 13.2 years (based on contribution rate calculated in 12/31/2016 valuation

-Asset Valuation Method
+Asset Valuation Method 5-year smoothed market

-Smoothing period 5 years

-Recognition method Non-asymptotic

 Inflation 3.0%

-Salary Increases Varies by entry-age group and length of service; 4.9% average over career including inflation

-Investment Rate of Return 8.10%

-Retirement Age Members were are eligible for service retirement are assumed to commence receiving benefit payments based on age.
-The average age at service retirement for recent retirees is 60.
+Salary Increases Varies by age and service.
+4.9% average over career including inflation commence receiving benefit payments based on age.
+The average age at service retirement for recent retirees is 61.

-Mortality In the 2015 actuarial valuation, assumed life expectancies were adjusted as a result of adopting a new projection scale (110% of the MP-2014 Ultimate Scale) for 2014 and later.
-Previously, Scale AA had been used.
+Investment Rate of Return 8.00%, net of investment expenses, including inflation adjusted as a result of adopting a new projection scale (110% of the MP-2014 Ultimate Scale) for 2014 and later.
+Previously Scale AA had been used.
 The base table is the RP-2000 table projected with Scale AA to 2014.

+Retirement Age Members were are eligible for service retirement are assumed to

+Mortality In the 2015 actuarial valuation, assumed life expectancies were

+Changes in Plan Provisions 2015: No changes in plan provisions.

+Reflected in the Schedule of

-No changes in plan provisions are reflected in the Schedule of
+Employer Contributions\ 2016: No changes in plan provisions.

+\ Only changes effective 2015 and later are shown in the Notes to Schedule.
-Employer Contributions.

-This schedule is presented to illustrate the requirement to show information for 10 fiscal years.
-However, until a full 10-year trend is compiled, the Hospital will present information for those years for which information is available.

-PECOS COUNTY MEMORIAL HOSPITAL (AN ENTERPRISE FUND OF PECOS COUNTY, TEXAS) REQUIRED SUPPLEMENTARY INFORMATION (CONTINUED) DECEMBER 31, 2016